apigy/selfstarter/README.md

 * Selfstarter doesn't come with any authentication, administration, mailers or analytics tools.
 We recommend adding a basic set of these so that you can message backers and manage orders.

 ## Getting Started
+*Note: This assumes you have Ruby 1.9.2 or later installed properly and have a basic working knowledge of how to use RubyGems*

 First you'll need to fork and clone this repo